 What did the Suns do over the summer?

-Which Mavericks player is due for a big game?
+Which Suns player might be due for a big game?